Kimcheemo/PRODSCH/README.md

  var (sheet, row1, day) = prefixToSheet[prefix];

- Tuple deconstruction allows you to store multiple values in a single object, and you can extract them individually. prefixToSheet[prefix] accesses the value (the tuple (IXLWorksheet sheet, int row, string day)) associated with the current prefix in the dictionary
+ Tuple deconstruction allows you to store multiple values in a single object, and you can extract them individually.

+ prefixToSheet[prefix] accesses the value (the tuple (IXLWorksheet sheet, int row, string day)) associated with the current prefix in the dictionary.

  Ex: if prefix is OIT, then prefixToSheet["OIT'] might return a tuple like (OIT, 2, Wed)